 - Subject line B: “Social Media Stats for 2014”

 The winner: Subject line A (11% more opens)!

 This example highlights how adding a touch of personalization can lead to higher open rates.

-Majority of email service providers make it fairly simple to edit the sender field.
-So, you have the option of utilizing the name of the individual sending the email, or the name of someone who’d be the best point of contact if a recipient has queries.
+The majority of email service providers make it fairly simple to edit the sender field.
+So, you have the option of utilizing the name of the individual sending the email or the name of someone who’d be the best point of contact if a recipient has queries.